Ollie-C/cakeday/README.md

 ### Unresolved bugs

 1. The app allows you to enter a date in the future despite restricting the input (which has now been removed)
+2. Deleting the last record on a page doesn't reset total number of pages and displays an empty table
+3. If deleting whilst the table is filtered, no way to reset the

 ### Limitations

-- Localstorage is a temporary solution for a databse.
-The project has been set up so that it would be easy to introduce one
+- Localstorage is used to replicate a database.
+The project has been set up so that it would be easy to introduce an actual DB solution
 - There are no page numbers so for companies with over a certain number of employees, the pagination is limited
 - No search filter
-- No delete functionality aside from the reset hack mentioned above
 - UK bank holidays are not included
 - Cannot display by year